OdymarGamer/android_samsung_m12_kernel_hopefully_ksu/README.md

-TWRP Device Tree for Samsung M12
+Disable debug is last commit TWRP Device Tree for Samsung M12
 ===================================

 The Samsung M12 (codename _"m12"_) have following parameters: